-The bill’s title was written by its sponsor.
+The bill’s titles are written by its sponsor.

-This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 755”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Civic Impulse.
-(2015).
+(2018).
 S. 755 — 112th Congress: Crime Victim Restitution and Court Fee Intercept Act.
 Retrieved from https://www.govtrack.us/congress/bills/112/s755

 “S. 755 — 112th Congress: Crime Victim Restitution and Court Fee Intercept Act.” www.GovTrack.us.
 2011.
-November 26, 2015 <https://www.govtrack.us/congress/bills/112/s755>
+May 27, 2018 <https://www.govtrack.us/congress/bills/112/s755>

 |title=S. 755 (112th)

 |author=112th Congress (2011)

 |date=April 7, 2011